adrianstephens/muGDB/README.md

 A minimalist native typescript implementation of a debug adapter for GDB for use in Visual Studio Code

+## ☕ Support My Work
+If you enjoy this extension, consider [buying me a tea](https://coff.ee/adrianstephens) to support future updates!

 ## Why?

 Have you ever been able to run gdb manually but couldn't get any of the existing vscode GDB extensions to work (well)?